agiledev-students-spring2025/1-proposal-strawberries/README.md

 ## Scope

 We are planning to include:
-- A database of manually curated quests.
+- A database of manually curated quests
-- User authentication and profile tracking.
+- User authentication and profile tracking
-- A leaderboard system for friendly competition.
+- A leaderboard system for friendly competition
-- Interactive maps with real-time quest progress.
+- Interactive maps with real-time quest progress

 Future versions could expand to include user-generated quests and social features.

+## ML Integration

+We would like to use ML to do:

+1. **Personalized Quests**: Use collaborative filtering to suggest quests based on past preferences and locations the player may frequent.
+2. **Dynamic Quest Generation**: Natural language processing can analyze recent news and events to create relevant new location-based quests dynamically.
+3. **Difficulty Adjustment**: The player's skill level can be predicted through reinforcement learning to adjust quest difficulty accordingly.

 ## Team Members